Deputy Director, Multifamily Housing Development

 • Must be able to communicate information and ideas clearly, both verbally and in writing.

-• Must possess strong listening skills, listening intently to what others are saying, taking time to understand the points.
+• Must possess strong listening skills, listening intently to what others are saying, taking time to understand the points being shared.

 • Possess a management style where contributions are recognized and people are praised for a job well done.